PeppeL-G/course-material/src/lectures/git-branches/README.md

 print(x*y)
 ```

 Git won't be able to figure out what the outcome of the merge should be, so when you try to merge the two branches by running the command `git merge BRANCH_NAME`, the merge commit will not be created.
-Instead, Git will print an error message saying that the file contains a merge conflict, and it will change the content of the file to this (you can see the changes each branch want to make to the file):
+Instead, Git will print an error message saying that the file contains a merge conflict, and it will change the content of the file to this (you can see the changes each branch wants to make to the file):

 ```
 -----------------